Boiarshinov/english/cleft_sentences.md

 # Cleft sentences

-Cleft sentence is a compex sentence with a meaning that can be expressed by a simple sentence.
+Cleft sentence is a complex sentence with a meaning that can be expressed by a simple sentence.
 > It's money that I love -> I love money

 It's amplification why cleft sentences are used for.